JensUweUlrich/ReadBouncer/README.md

-# GUI with Qt 5.15.0 for ReadBouncer How to use:
+# GUI with Qt 5.15.0 for ReadBouncer (build from source code):

 **Requirements for Qt 5.15.0 (All this kits are automatically installed with Qt)**: